jekyll/jekyll/docs/_posts/2018-09-19-security-fixes-for-3-6-3-7-3-8.markdown

 The patch has been released as versions `3.6.3`, `3.7.4` and `3.8.4`.<br/>
 `v3.7.4` was released a couple of weeks prior and has been bundled with `github-pages-v192`.

-We recommend that you upgrade to the patch-release for the series used in your site, at the earliest.
+Please keep in mind that this issue affects _all previously released Jekyll versions_.
+If you have not had a good reason to upgrade to `3.6/7/8` yet, we advise that you do so at your earliest.

 As always, Happy Jekylling! :sparkles: